gavanw/voxelquestiso/README.md

 6) type "explorer ."

-7) extract "resources.zip" to this folder (if using WinRar, right click on the zip file and select "extract to here")
+7) extract "resources.zip" to this folder (this link to this file is at the top of this readme)

 8) open "GLSLFragmentLighting.sln"